sharkdp/numbat/book/src/cli/installation.md

 In order for this to work, the `modules` folder should ideally be placed in the [standard location for the target operating system](./customization.md).
-If this is not possible, package maintainers can customize numbat during compilation by setting the environment variable `NUMBAT_SYSTEM_MODULE_PATH` to the final locatiom.
+If this is not possible, package maintainers can customize numbat during compilation by setting the environment variable `NUMBAT_SYSTEM_MODULE_PATH` to the final location.
 If this variable is set during compilation, the specified path will be compiled into the `numbat` binary.

 In order to test that everything is working as intended, you can open `numbat` and type `let meter = 2`.
 The